MoSalem149/MoSalem149/README.md

     <a href="mailto:mohamed.salem.dev.official@gmail.com"><img
             src="Assets/gmail_image.svg" /></a>
 </div>
-<p align="center"> Feel free to reach out to me on any of these platforms, I'd love to connect with you! </p>
+<p align="center"> Feel free to contact me on any of these platforms, I'd love to connect with you! </p>
 <!-- Bio Image Section Ends -->
 <!-- Bio Section Ends -->